rblades/dhworkbook_master/docs/module-1/Open-Access-Research.md

 + How do they approach the idea of 'openness'?
 + How is your own work 'generous'?

-Please annotate their work with your observations and questions; please also respond to someone else's annotation with a substantive observation of your own.
+Please annotate their work with your observations and questions; please also respond to someone else's annotation with a substantive observation of your own. **Remember to annotate using [our HIST3814o group](https://hypothes.is/groups/886ipqWe/hist3814o)**.

 Then, make an entry on your blog that contrasts this picture of 'open access research' with what you may have learned about doing history in your other courses.
 Where are the dangers and where are the opportunities?
 What does 'open access' mean for you as a student?